jonasoesch/p9/paper.md

 #### Explicit identification

 Is aided by the author through labels, annotations, colors, and narrative.
-An example can be seen in point 1 of figure \ref{narrative-visualization}.
+An example can be seen in in the first point of figure \ref{narrative-visualization}.

 #### Identification through visual statistics

-This uses the ability of the visual system to quickly and quite accurately calculate certain statistical properties of an image (figure \ref{comparison-identification}).
+This uses the ability of the visual system to quickly and quite accurately calculate certain statistical properties of an image (see figure \ref{comparison-identification}).
 A viewer can, for example, see in an instant if a certain region contains more orange than blue dots (mean).
 He can also quickly identify groups of points that are similar (clustering).
 Viewers will be able to tell if circles get bigger from left to right (trends).
 Or if a point has a different color from all the outers (outlier).
 All of these values can then serve as a target for comparison.

 #### Implicit identification

  In many cases, external knowledge or personal interest of the viewer will lead to the identification of a target [@Gleicher-18:considerationsvisualizing].
 Often, readers will compare what they see to what they would have expected to see.
-Or a person from Brooklyn, for example, will tend to be more interested in the success and failure history of the Brooklyn Nets than that of the Warriors from California (see point 3 in figure \ref{narrative-visualization}).
+Or a person from Brooklyn, for example, will tend to be more interested in the success and failure history of the Brooklyn Nets than that of the Warriors from California (see the third example in figure \ref{narrative-visualization}).
 This is one of the reason for authors of narrative visualization to include *interactive visualization*.

-![The visual aggregation tasks from [@Szafir-16:fourtypes] show how comparison targets can by identified by visual statistics. \label{comparison-identification}](img/comparison-identification.png)
+![The visual aggregation tasks from [@Szafir-16:fourtypes] show how comparison targets can by identified through visual statistics. \label{comparison-identification}](img/comparison-identification.png)

 When a target or a set of targets have been identified in one of the charts, the reader proceeds to *locate* a corresponding target in the other chart.
 When all the targets are available, they are compared in the reader's mind.
 This often requires a considerable mental effort, which we will call the *transition cost*.